www42/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod03_Deploying Network Infrastructure for use in Azure Solutions.md

     - Windows PowerShell

     > **Note**: You can also find shortcuts to these applications in the **Start Menu**.

+1. Ensure that you have 12 available Standard DSv2 Family vCPUs cores in the region that you will use in the lab.
+If this is not the case, follow the procedure described in [Standard quota: Increase limits by VM series](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests) to increase the quotas.

 ## Exercise 1: Configure the lab environment